kiba/action_plans_mfd/chapter101/action_plan.md

   * Consider the political question from all angle.
   * State that the pro are pretty good.
   * Possible reasons why it isn't her fault:
-    * Out actions aren't her fault.
+    * Hazo's actions aren't her fault.
     * Without Mari's teachings and leadership, the entire team would have died horribly months ago.
       * Nobody on the team died.
       * Hazo's taijutsu style is based significantly off Mari's teaching and examples.